Lene Nystrøm: 2002–2006: Solo career and Play With Me

-2007 – present: Aqua reunion
+2007–present: Aqua reunion

-On 26 October 2007, Nystrøm reunited with the other members of Aqua, and solicited opportunities for a single summer concert tour.
+On 26 October 2007, Nystrøm reunited with the other members of Aqua.
 After fielding offers by record companies in Denmark, Canada, United States, and United Kingdom, they settled with an eight concert tour in Denmark as part of the 2008 Grøn Koncert festival.
-After the big success of the summer concert, Nystrøm continued with work with Aqua and released a new track, "Back to the 80's", on 25 May 2009.
+After the big success of the summer concert, Nystrøm continued with work with Aqua and released a new track, "Back to the 80s", on 25 May 2009.
 They released their greatest hits album on 15 June, which featured the track, along with sixteen remastered tracks and three other new songs, "My Mamma Said", "Spin Me a Christmas" and "Live Fast, Die Young".
 From May to August, they toured Scandinavia and performed at several gigs in Germany, the UK, and France.

 The greatest hits CD was released in North America and many European countries on 22 September, and in the UK on 29 September.
 In 2009, Nystrøm had a major role in the 2009 film Deliver Us from Evil under Danish director Ole Bornedal.
 On 14 March 2011, Aqua released the single "How R U Doin?".
 They released the album Megalomania, on 3 October.
 She is one of the judges for Voice – Danmarks største stemme (Denmark's version of The Voice) which aired from November 2011 to February 2012 and also a judge in The Voice of Norway.
 Nystrøm acted in the movie Varg Veum – Cold Hearts (2012 film) as Varg Veum's girlfriend, whose profession was that of a social worker.

 Personal life

-Nystrøm was in a relationship with fellow Aqua band member René Dif, who invited her to join the band in 1994.
-They were in a relationship for three years, before they broke up.
+Nystrøm was in a relationship for three years with fellow Aqua band member René Dif, who originally invited her to join the band in 1994.

 On 25 August 2001, Nystrøm married fellow Aqua band member Søren Rasted, with the ceremony being held in Las Vegas.
-In 2004 the couple moved to Denmark from London.
-Together, they have a daughter, India, and a son Billy.
-The couple divorced on 27 April 2017 after fifteen years of marriage.
+In 2004, the couple relocated to Denmark from London.
+They have a daughter and a son.
+The couple divorced on 27 April 2017 after nearly 16 years of marriage.